theIDinside/cxg/README.md

 Key-bindings are not re-mappable right now, but obviously will be

+- Select text
+  - Shift + Cursor movement
+  - Mouse click + drag
-- Ctrl + D:             Debug interface - show memory usage, frame time, fps, pid etc... more to come here
+- Debug interface, show memory usage, frame time, fps, pid etc... more to come here
+  - Ctrl + D
-- Ctrl + N:             New view & Buffer
+- New view & Buffer
+  - Ctrl + N
-- Ctrl + W:             Close currently active view
+- Close currently active view
+  - Ctrl + W
-- Ctrl + Tab:           Cycle focused tab
+- Cycle focused tab
+  - Ctrl + Tab
-- Ctrl + F1:            Debug dump a rust source file to active buffer
+- Debug dump a rust source file to active buffer
+  - Ctrl + F1
-- Ctrl + End:           Go to end of file
+- Go to end of file
+  - Ctrl + End
-- Ctrl + Home:          Go to beginning of file
+- Go to beginning of file
+  - Ctrl + Home
-- Ctrl + Left/Right:    Navigate cursor on word boundaries
+- Navigate cursor on word boundaries
+  - Ctrl + Left/Right
-- Ctrl + P:             Show popup view (no other functionality than a normal view as of now)
+- Show popup view (no other functionality than a normal view as of now)
+  - Ctrl + P
-- Ctrl + shift + I:     Open Input box (screen shot below)
+- Open Input box (screen shot below)
+  - Ctrl + shift + I
+- Navigate text on source code block boundary
+  - Shift + Alt Left/Right
+- Navigate text on "word" boundary
+  - Ctrl + Left/Right'
+- Move Text View To another view's position
+  - Ctrl + Mouse click & drag
+  - Mouse click on title bar and drag

 ## Code quality
 I have to be very clear and say that the quality of this code, how it's designed, is particularly awful.
 That mostly has to do with my inexperience